 The renovation of roofing is not to be taken lightly.
 Pushing back its replacement could cause you much greater costs if ever the materials found under the roof are damaged in any way.
 There are various symptoms that can indicate it may be time to replace your roof:

 - The materials that protect the roof are old and appear to be damaged in some places

 - Water infiltration in the attic has occurred at the flashings

-- Due to insufficient support of the framing, the roof structure is falling in at one or more places
+- Due to insufficient support from the framing, the roof structure is falling in at one or more places

 - High moisture content in the attic

 Let us get you the right price for your roof replacement

 The choice of roofing materials on the market may seem broad, making price comparisons difficult.
 Take a look at some of the questions you should to ask yourself to ensure a good roofing job:

 - For a sloped roof, should you choose shingles or a metal roof?

 - For a flat roof, should you choose a multi-layered roof (also known as tar and gravel roof), modified bitumen, an elastomeric membrane, or TPO or EPDM?